Challenge Cup (Australian rules football): Athletic Sports Committee Challenge Cup

 This gave South Yarra its third consecutive win (with five drawn matches in between), thus giving it permanent possession of the cup.
 No cup was contested between 1867 and 1869.

-The trophy itself – a 20cm high silver cup inscribed with the words "Champion Football Cup – Presented by the Athletic Sports Committee 1865" – was long thought to have been lost.
-It resurfaced unexpectedly in 2007, having been inherited by a man in Bristol, England with no obvious connection to 1860s football.
+The trophy itself – a 20 cm high silver cup inscribed with the words "Champion Football Cup – Presented by the Athletic Sports Committee 1865" – was long thought to have been lost.
+It resurfaced unexpectedly in 2007, having been inherited by a distant descendant of South Yarra president John Steavenson in Bristol, England.
 It was subsequently loaned to be put on display at the National Sports Museum.

 South Yarra Presentation Challenge Cup

 The South Yarra Football Club decided to purchase and donate a new trophy for competition in 1870.
 As with the previous cups, it was contested in all matches between the holder and a challenger, but this time a club would be required to win it four times consecutively without defeat (still with no limit on the number of drawn matches) to claim it permanently.

-In 1869, the rules of football had been changed so that matches were won by the team which secured the most goals in two halves of 50 minutes, rather than by the first team to score twice.
+In 1869, the rules of football were changed, with matches being won by the team which scored the most goals in two halves of 50 minutes, rather than by the first team to score twice.

 Five clubs contested the Cup during the 1870 season: Melbourne, Carlton, South Yarra, Albert-park and Railway.
 Albert-park took possession of the trophy from South Yarra in the first game it was contested, and then claimed three wins and five draws from its next eight games to claim permanent ownership of the cup, but South Yarra and other clubs disputed the claim, arguing that the club's second victory, a walk-over after Railway forfeited when only fourteen of its players arrived, should have counted as a cancellation and not a forfeiture.
 Albert-park ultimately gave the Cup back to South Yarra at the end of the year, but maintained its position that it had won it outright and was making the gift in its capacity as the trophy's owner.

 The South Yarra Challenge Cup was again put up for competition again in 1871.
 While Albert-park declined to contest it, it continued to play senior games against the other clubs.
 The remaining three clubs – Carlton, Melbourne and South Yarra – decided that each club would play the others three times during the season, and the top two would play a single playoff match for the cup.
 This meant that the cup was being contested in a league-type competition, and by traditional definitions was no longer a challenge cup with a perpetual holder.

-Carlton and Melbourne were clear qualifiers for the final ahead of South Yarra, who were winless: two Carlton-Melbourne matches were postponed by four weeks due to rain, while two unplayed Carlton-South Yarra matches were scratched as they would have no effect on the outcome.
+Carlton and Melbourne were clear qualifiers for the final ahead of South Yarra, which was winless: two Carlton-Melbourne matches were postponed by four weeks due to rain, while the two unplayed Carlton-South Yarra matches were scratched.

-Carlton won the Grand Final (the first of its kind in history) 2–0 to claim undisputed and permanent ownership of the South Yarra Challenge Cup.
+Carlton won the playoff 2–0 to claim undisputed and permanent ownership of the South Yarra Challenge Cup.